mtgjson/mtgjson-website/docs/data-models/card-deck/index.md

       content: Card (Deck)
   - - meta
     - name: description
-      content: The Card (Deck) Data Model describes the properties of a single card in a Deck Data Model.
+      content: The Card (Deck) Data Model describes the properties of a single card found in a Deck.
   - - meta
     - property: og:description
-      content: The Card (Deck) Data Model describes the properties of a single card in a Deck Data Model.
+      content: The Card (Deck) Data Model describes the properties of a single card found in a Deck.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, card, card deck